tamaraalbilleh/data-structures-and-algorithms/javascript-401d9/challenges/Data-Structures/README.md

     * append(value) which adds a new node with the given value to the end of the
     * insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
     * insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+* Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.
 ## Approach & Efficiency

 ### insert (value) :